usdot-jpo-ode/ode-output-validator-library/README.md

 4. Field is one of several specific values
 5. Field value is in a certain range

+The library is designed to encapsulate functionality that is most useful for all users.
+1. `odevalidator` requires only one configuration file.
+2. Test cases declare conditional fields or fields that are only checked if some other condition is met.
+3. Data files with multiple types of messages will be processed based on the conditional statements in the config file.
+4. Test cases can have "optional fields".
+If fields are declared in the configuration file, they are considered as required fields *unless an `EqualsValue` declaration exists for that field and it provides a conditional and/or optional value for that field.

 #### 2. Non-configurable, implicit, stateful checks

 The validation library accepts messages in a list format so that it may validate properties of the list as a whole.
 These checks include:

 1. Message serial numbers and record IDs increment by 1 between messages without gaps or duplication
 2. Timestamps from sequential messages are also chronological
-3. Number of records in a list from one specific log file is less than or equal to the bundleSize
+3. Number of records in a complete list of records from one specific log file is equal to the `bundleSize`.
+If the tail end of a partial list of records from a log file are being analyzed, the number of records in that partial bundle must be less that the `bundleSize`.

 These checks require a whole list to be passed in and will vacuously pass when the list has only one message.

-### Testing Limitations

-The library is designed to encapsulate functionality that is most useful for all users.
-As a result some additional functionalities are not supported directly by the library and require wrapper code:

-1. A test case can only be initialized with one configuration file.
-Data files with multiple types of messages will require separate TestCases objects for each message type.
-2. Test cases cannot define optional fields.
-If fields are declared in the configuration file, they must appear in the message or else the validation is considered failed.
-3. Test cases cannot define conditional fields or fields that are only checked if some other state is condition is met.

 ## Installation